basemhesham/Silicon-Sprint-AUC/README.md

 ---

 ## LibreLane
 [LibreLane](https://github.com/chipfoundry/librelane) is an automated RTL-to-GDSII flow based on components including OpenROAD, Yosys, Magic, Netgen, CVC, and KLayout.
 It performs full ASIC implementation from RTL down to GDSII.

-> **Note:** LibreLane is the successor to the original OpenLane.
-Following the project's transition, it is now developed and maintained under the stewardship of the [FOSSi Foundation](https://fossi-foundation.org).
+Originally started as version 2.0 of OpenLane, LibreLane is a piece of software for ASIC implementation, initially developed by Efabless Corporation, but it is currently maintained under the stewardship of the [FOSSi Foundation](https://fossi-foundation.org).
+Rather than being a single fixed flow, LibreLane acts as an infrastructure that allows for multiple implementation strategies, including a "Classic" flow for compatibility with earlier OpenLane versions.

 <p align="center">
   <img width="686" alt="LibreLane Architecture" src="https://user-images.githubusercontent.com/56173018/182023837-3ec8d154-8c5a-4d47-a80f-3fa4a9959bbd.png">